johnbeve/PHI-696/Project-1/README.md

 ```
 9. Using a natural deduction proof generator - such as the one found here `https://proofs.openlogicproject.org/` - provide natural deduction proofs for each of De Morgan's laws.
+- For these problems I am using a combo of stack exchange and http://teachinglogic.liglab.fr/DN/index.php

+a. ∀x∀y(¬(Px ∧ Qx) → (¬Px ∨ ¬Qx))
+ start with ¬(Px ∧ Qx)
+ assume ¬(¬Px ∨ ¬Qx)

 10. Compare and contrast the proofs provided for (a) in your answers to questions 8 and 9.
 Explain the different assumptions, strategies, etc. exhibited in tree proofs vs natural deduction proofs.